jhpyle/docassemble/_docs/documents.md

     - vegetable_list
 {% endhighlight %}

-Now, the `vegetable_list` variable in the .docx template will be a real list that [Jinja2] can process.
+Now, the `vegetable_list` variable in the DOCX template will be a real list that [Jinja2] can process.
 The output will be what you expected:

 > Don't forget to bring potatoes!
 > Don't forget to bring beets!

-The conversion to text is also done if you use `field code` or `code` to pass variables to a .docx template.
+The conversion to text is also done if you use `field code` or `code` to pass variables to a DOCX template.
 In order to pass variables in "raw" form using `field code` or `code`, you can wrap the code in the [`raw()`] function.
 For more information, see the [documentation for the `raw()` function].

 ## <a name="list field names"></a>How to get a list of field names in a PDF or DOCX file

-When logged in to **docassemble** as a developer, you can go to "Utilities" from the menu and, under "Get list of fields from PDF/DOCX template," you can upload a [PDF](#pdf template file) or [DOCX](#docx template file) file that has fillable fields in it.  **docassemble** will scan the file, identify its fields, and present you with the [YAML] text of a question that uses that file as a [`pdf template file`] or a [`docx template file`] with a list of `fields`.
+When logged in to your server as a developer, you can go to "Utilities" from the menu and, under "Get list of fields from PDF/DOCX template," you can upload a [PDF](#pdf template file) or [DOCX](#docx template file) file that has fillable fields in it.  **docassemble** will scan the file, identify its fields, and present you with the [YAML] text of a question that uses that file as a [`pdf template file`] or a [`docx template file`] with a list of `fields`.

+The following example output is from the [sample-form.pdf] template referenced earlier:

+{% highlight yaml %}
+---
+question: Here is your document.
+event: some_event
+attachment:
+  - name: sample-form
+    filename: sample-form
+    pdf template file: sample-form.pdf
+    fields:
+      - "Your Name": something
+      - "Your Organization": something
+      - "Apple Checkbox": No
+      - "Orange Checkbox": No
+      - "Pear Checkbox": No
+      - "Toast Checkbox": No
+---
+{% endhighlight %}

 # <a name="variable name"></a>Saving documents as variables